 Sri Krishna Temple / Bala Krishna Temple

 At a distance of 500 m from Hampi Bus Stand, Sri Krishna temple is situated on the Hampi main road.
-Krishna temple is one of the important temples in Hampi and also among the Group of Monuments which is currently listed as a part of the World Heritage Monuments by the UNESCO.
+Krishna temple is one of the important places to visit in Hampi, and among the Group of Monuments which is currently listed as a part of the World Heritage Monuments by UNESCO.

-According to the history, Bala Krishna Temple was built by Krishnadevaraya of Vijayanagara Empire in 1513 AD.
+The temple is situated close to the Virupaksha Temple.
+According to the history, Bala Krishna Temple was built by Krishnadevaraya of the Vijayanagara Empire in 1513 AD.
 He built this temple to commemorate his victory over Prataparudra Gajapati, the ruler of the eastern kingdom of Udayagiri (now Orissa) which is mentioned in the inscriptions on the slab.
 The main idol installed in the temple was the figure of Bala Krishna and now it is preserved in the State Museum at Chennai.

 This temple was built in Panchayathana style with two enclosures.
-Built in the center of complex, the main shrine has a sanctum, maha-mandapa, ardha-mandapa, a pillared pavilion, a Devi shrine and many sub shrines.
+Built-in the center of the complex, the main shrine has a sanctum, maha-mandapa, Ardha-mandapa, a pillared pavilion, a Devi shrine, and many sub-shrines.
 The main sanctum is plundered by invading Muslim forces of Deccan Sultanates.
-The temple kitchen is located at the south east of the main shrine.
+The temple kitchen is located southeast of the main shrine.
 The carvings of the temple are spectacular with the Yalis on the pillars and the entrances to the temple hall engraved with impressive carvings of elephant riders.

-The open area with pillared corridors on eastern side of temple is known as Krishna Bazaar.
+The open area with pillared corridors on the eastern side of the temple is known as Krishna Bazaar.
 There is a beautiful temple tank called Kalyani with nice structures around.

 Timings: 6 AM - 6 PM